JGarza4903/PyBer_Analysis/README.md

 ## Conclusion

 ![Pyber Summary - Total Fare by City Type](https://github.com/JGarza4903/PyBer_Analysis/blob/main/Analysis/Pyber-fare_summary.png)

 Based on the data gathered, we can tell the average fare price is higher in Rural areas because the demand is not as high.
-In bigger cities, there are more chances of getting a driver to takr someone from pint A to point B which means the average price will go down.
+In bigger cities, there are more chances of getting a driver to take someone from point A to point B which means the average price will go down.

 If you wish for business to operate at successfully, stick to the bigger city types for revenue.

+## Resources
+**Python** 3.10.7
+* Pandas library
+* Matplotlib library

+**Stack Overflow**

+**Youtube**

+**Visual Studio Code** 1.71.2